 Batch API integration.
 The absence of batch pricing is likely to surface as a friction point for developers building cost-sensitive high-volume pipelines.
 If Anthropic extends batch pricing to Managed Agents, that changes the cost model substantially.

 Code with Claude Tokyo (June 10, 2026).
 The third stop of the developer conference may carry additional feature announcements.
-London (May 19) did not produce major new capabilities, but Tokyo remains an open question.
+London shipped two enterprise security features; Tokyo’s agenda has not been announced.

 Verdict